 Almost daily, there would be a person attempting to create a blog, hoping to be an esteemed writer, an author, or a digital entrepreneur.
-However, more often then not, these people stop about 2-3 weeks later because of lack of traffic.
+However, more often then not, these people stop about 2-3 weeks later because of a lack of traffic.
 Attracting people to a blog is not as easy as pie.
 501 words offer countless tips and guidelines on how to start and sustain your blogs.

 To begin with, 501 words offers three C’s that every blogger must remember.
 These are Content, Copyright, and Consistency.
 With all these three things kept in mind and put to heart, blogging won’t be as difficult as what some people think.